 How to Apply

-Selection of the fellow will be on a competitive basis from a national pool of candidates with scientific and/or clinical training in health care and an interest in outcomes research.
+Selection of the fellow will be on a competitive basis from a national pool of candidates with scientific and/or clinical training in health care and a demonstrated interest in health economics and outcomes research.
 Candidates are expected to have the ability to master scientific methodologies and to communicate technical information effectively.

 Outcomes Research Fellowship Director